MystenLabs/sui/sdk/typescript/README.md

 ## Building Locally

-To get started you need to install [pnpm](https://pnpm.io/), then run the following command.
+To get started you need to install [pnpm](https://pnpm.io/), then run the following command:

 ```bash
 # Install all dependencies